Elizabeth ‘Liz’ Hancock – Chair

 The ‘Articles of Association’ for Healthwatch Warwickshire CIC are available here, and detail how the Board makes strategic decisions.

-If you would like to submit a question to the Board or register to attend one of our meetings, please do so at least five working working days before this date, by emailing email@example.com.
+If you would like to submit a question to the Board, please do so at least five working working days before the meeting date, by emailing firstname.lastname@example.org.

 Meetings are normally held on a Tuesday, bi-monthly from 10am to 12pm.